 Getting pre-approved shows you’re serious about the home-buying process and motivated to buy soon.
 Pre-approval will also give you a better idea of the loan amount you qualify for.

-Pre-approval amounts will be valid for 90 days.
+Pre-approval amounts are valid for 90 days.

-Work with a Loan Officer
+3. Work with a Loan Officer

 Loan officers will walk you through all the documentation you need to qualify for a loan.